5 tips for your new Nest Thermostat

-Is a Nest Thermostat ($97.80 at Amazon.com) your new smart home device?
+Is a Nest Thermostat your new smart home device?
 Here are some features you may not know about that can make it even more useful, from voice control and lowering your home's humidity to saving money on heating and cooling.

 1. Control your Nest Thermostat with your voice

 There's no need to get up to adjust your Nest.
-You can control it using voice commands with most home hubs, including Amazon's Alexa speakers or the Google Home ($79.00 at Dell Home).
+You can control it using voice commands with most home hubs, including Amazon's Alexa speakers or the Google Home.
 Here's how to set Nest voice control up.

 2. Use Sunblock